Law of Panama: Rights and duties of citizens

 Under a section of the Constitution headed "Individual and Social Rights and Duties," private citizens are assured that they can be prosecuted by government authorities only for violations of the Constitution or the law.
-The procedure for arrests is also described, stating that arrests may result from response to complaints made to the police or from direct action on the part of police or DENI agents at the scene of the crime or disturbance.
+The procedure for arrests is also described, stating that arrests may result from a response to complaints made to the police or from direct action by police or DENI agents at the scene of the crime or disturbance.

 The validity of citizen's arrest is recognized: "An offender surprised flagrante delicto may be apprehended by any person and must be delivered immediately to the authorities."
-No person may be held for more than twenty-four hours by the police without being brought before competent authority or being charged with an offense.
+The police may hold no person for more than twenty-four hours without being brought before a competent authority or charged with an offense.
 The Constitution forbids arrest or detention for violation of purely civil obligations or for debts.

-During the course of an investigation, the accused and all witnesses are questioned, the latter under oath.
+During an investigation, the accused and all witnesses are questioned, the latter under oath.
 The Constitution guarantees that no accused person may be forced to incriminate himself or herself, and the authorities are forbidden to force testimony from any close relative, whether related by blood or marriage, that is, "within the fourth degree of consanguinity or the second degree of affinity."

 Investigators may enter a person's home only with consent or a written order (search warrant) from a competent authority or to assist victims of crime or natural disaster.
-In general, all testimony must be presented in written form and be signed by investigators, accused, and witnesses.
+In general, all testimony must be presented in writing and signed by investigators, the accused, and witnesses.
 If a case warrants prosecution, it is referred to the appropriate court.
 Although bail is permissible in some cases, it is a privilege subject to many restrictions and may be denied at the request of the prosecutor if a judge concurs.